denten-books/plain-text/20-metaphor.md

 instead of imitating or merely obscuring, the underlying reality.
 It begins to simulate itself, according to its own rules, entering a state of dissimulation.
 Such dissimulation no longer corresponds to any conditions "on the ground."
-Severed from its referent, the sign attains the status of the thing represented: a map of a map, a symbol that folds onto itself, a weather simulation confused for weather.
+Severed from their referent, signs attain the status of things
+represented: a map of a map, a symbol that folds onto itself, weather simulation confused for weather.

 We know that physical affordances of liquid crystal displays (LCDs) and electromagnetic storage differ drastically from those of paper, goat skins, or parchment.
 For example, an English-language character occupies eight basic units of information (bits) on a disk where a print character occupies one basic unit (letter).
-The disk can tolerate millions of rewrites, where the paper medium wears out after only a few.
-The paper inscription is visible to the naked eye where the digital inscription is not.
-Still, the simulation maintains the illusion of similarity.
+A disk can tolerate millions of rewrites, where paper medium wears out after only a few.
+Paper inscriptions are visible to the naked eye where digital inscriptions are not.
+Still, simulations maintain an illusion of similarity.
 We encounter what is called *skeuomorphic* design, by which screen reading retains the ornaments of print.
-In this way, an electronic book reader mimics the bent corner of a well-thumbed book.
+In this way, electronic book readers mimic the bent corner of a well-thumbed book.
 Skeuomorphic metaphors extend visual cues from one medium to another.
-The reader already knows how to turn pages of a book.
-A book device therefore simulates pages to ease the cognitive burden of transitioning from paper to pixel.
-Instead of issuing arcane commands meant for the machine to turn the page, readers perform the more habituated motion of swiping across the screen.
+A reader already knows how to turn book pages.
+Book devices therefore simulate page turing to ease the cognitive burden of transitioning from paper to pixel.
+Instead of issuing arcane commands meant for the machine, readers perform the more habituated motion of swiping across the screen.
 The gliding motion enacts a kinetic analogy---a type of a metaphor---as if to transpose properties of paper to glass.

 The more convincing its simulacrum, the more our grasp on the medium weakens.
 By definition, simulation "assumes a form resembling that of something else," whereby one referent is exchanged for another [@_simulation_2015].
-To drag and drop a document into a trashcan on screen, for example, should in theory correspond to an analogous set of data manipulations on the disk.
-Yet, "discarding a file" in this manner does not necessarily include deletion of data from the storage medium, as expected.
-The representation of the document may disappear visually where the electromagnetic inscription endures.
-Such "loss of resemblances" could remain insignificant.
+To drag and drop a document into a trashcan on screen, for example, should in theory correspond to an analogous set of data manipulations on disk.
+Yet, "discarding a file" in this manner does not necessarily include deletion of data from storage medium, as expected.
+The document icon disappears visually where its electromagnetic trace endures.
+Such "loss of resemblances" could in theory remain insignificant.
 Does one care whether a file was actually erased or not when performing deletion?
 Perhaps not.
 But in some cases, when it really matters---under the threat of censorship or prosecution, for example---the incongruence exposes the frailty of our alienation from the material contexts of digital labor.
-Under duress, facing unjust prosecution, one may demand the thing to stay deeply deleted.
+Under duress, one may demand the thing to stay deeply deleted.
 The problem of metaphoric immediacy reappears in the unfulfilled promise of mimesis.
 In many contexts, the metaphoric vehicle claims to bridge domains and to ferry content across faithfully, without meddling or damaging its contents.
-But if the metaphor does meddle---if it mediates while dissembling and dissimulating---by what process can one ensure the efficacy of transference?
+But if metaphors do meddle---if they mediate while dissembling and dissimulating---by what process can one ensure the efficacy of transference?
 What entity makes good on the promise of verisimilitude?

-Readers ultimately bear the burden of such unverified conceptual transference.
-In pretending to turn virtual pages, we lose sight of the mechanisms that give rise to dissimulation.
-If we hope to practice anything like interpretation or close reading at the level of discourse, we must certainly also practice them at the physical site of discourse formation.
-A truly materialist poetics would reach through representation towards the medium.
-More than superficial embellishment, the skeuomorphic metaphor enacted at the surface of the digital literary device structures all higher order meaning-carrying units: from individual letters to words, paragraphs, chapters, pages, and books.
+Readers ultimately bear the burden of verification.
+In pretending to turn virtual pages uncritically, we lose sight of the metaphor.
+If we hope to practice anything like interpretation or close reading at the level of digital discourse, we must certainly do so at the site of its formation.
+A truly materialist poetics would reach down from representation to its medium.
+More than superficial embellishment, skeuomorphic metaphors enacted at the digital surface structure all higher-order meaning-carrying units: from individual letters to words, paragraphs, chapters, pages, and books.

 Why would readers engage in such a charade?
 Why not simply make use of novel interfaces afforded by new technology?
-The literature from the field of human-computer interaction suggests a formalist answer: habituation [See
+The literature in human-computer interaction suggests a formalist answer: habituation [See
 @carroll_metaphor_1982; @carroll_interface_1987; @spolsky_user_2001].
 The
-initial effort it takes to learn to read in a new environment may discourage potential readers from adopting a new technology.
-Smart designers therefore rely on acculturated practice, the turning of pages in our case, to minimize the "friction" of adoption.
+initial effort it takes to learn to read in a new environment discourages potential readers from adopting new technologies.
+Smart designers therefore rely on acculturated practice, the turning of pages in our case, to minimize adaptive "friction."
 Digital poems, novels, physician's scripts, and legal contracts resemble their paper counterparts in order to enable familiar actions.
-But while imitating paper pages, the reading appliance also monitors, adjusts, warns, and controls.
+But while imitating paper pages, reading appliances also monitor, adjust, warn, and control.

 Dissimulation conceals structuring principles large and small.
-Some of the occluded details remain inconsequential, like the limit on how many keys can be pressed at once without overwhelming the circuitry of the keyboard when typing.
-Other concealed details are of paramount importance, like digital rights management chips and censorship filters.
-Electronic books are governed and internalize governing structures in ways that are often purposefully hidden from the reader.
-For example, the US Digital Millennium Copyright Act prohibits the physical circumvention of copyright protections [See
+Some occluded details remain inconsequential, like the limit on how many keys can be pressed at once without overwhelming keyboard circuitry when typing.
+Other concealed details are of paramount importance.
+Digital rights management chips and censorship filters interfere directly and in ways that are often purposefully hidden from the reader.
+US Digital Millennium Copyright Act for example prohibits physical circumvention of copyright protections [See
 @ku_critique_2004; @ginsburg_legal_2005; @perzanowski_rethinking_2008;
 @fry_circumventing_2009; @von_lohmann_unintended_2010].
+An electronic book
-This means that if an electronic book is encrypted in some way to prevent copyright infringement, the reader may also be prevented from examining codes and codices embedded into the device---rules governing accessibility, preservation, or freedom of speech.
-The material affordances of inscription at that deep, bottom-most meaning-bearing medium influence all higher-level practices of interpretation.[^ln1-rmedium]
+encrypted to prevent copyright infringement could also prevent readers from examining codes and codices embedded into the device---rules governing accessibility, preservation, or freedom of speech.
+Material affordances of inscription at that deep, bottom-most meaning-bearing medium influence all higher-level practices of interpretation.[^ln1-rmedium]

 Traditional theories of textual interpretation rely on properties and assumptions attached to print media.
-For example, in Hans-Georg Gadamer's influential conception of art, the free play of the artistic mind transforms into material structure [*Gebilde*] that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
+For example, Hans-Georg Gadamer famously imagined the artistic transformation of abstract "free play" into concrete material structure [*Gebilde*] that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
 Similarly, in his *Interpretation Theory*, Paul Ricoeur wrote about the "range of social and political changes" related to the invention of writing.
 To the stability of communication in print Ricoeur attributes the "birth of political rule exercised by a distant state" and "the birth of market relationships."
-The constitution of archives enables history, where the fixity of law, justice.
-"Such an immense range of effects suggests that human discourse is not merely preserved from destruction," Ricoeur writes.
+The constitution of archives enables history;
+the fixity of law, justice.
+"Such an immense range of effects suggests that human discourse is not merely preserved from destruction," Ricoeur wrote.
 It is also "deeply affected in its communicative function" [@ricoeur_interpretation_1976, 26-8].
-The electronic literary device offers no such permanence.
-What is meant by "fixed," "permanent," and "repeatable" changes with the device.
+Digital text offers no such permanence.
+What is meant by "fixed" "durable," and "repeatable" changes with the device.
 Such properties come to us under the guise of surface representation.
-Nothing is guaranteed in the passage of electronic text from one pair of hands into another.
-Formatting expands its purview far beyond typographical convention.
-The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer implicit in all digital media contains all such possibilities.
-What does it mean to read and to interpret a dynamic text, which changes depending on its context?
+Nothing is guaranteed in the passage of digital text from one pair of hands into another.
+Formatting expands its purview beyond typographical convention.
+It includes the capability to substitute words, summarize automatically, generate discourse by algorithmic means, or erase wholesale.
+What does it mean then to read and interpret texts which change depending on their contexts?
 How can literary analysis---close reading, philology, hermeneutics---persist without the fixity of print?

 ![Formal structures at the site of the inscription.
 "Perspective view of a portion of a charge translating device illustrating a preferred electrical